Derrimut

 Population growth drivers in Derrimut are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 Derrimut's population is estimated at around 8,997.
+Based on ABS population updates and AreaSearch validations, the suburb of Derrimut's population is estimated at around 8,997 as of Feb 2026.
 This reflects an increase of 346 people since the 2021 Census, which reported a population of 8,651.
-The change is inferred from the resident population of 8,909 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 62 validated new addresses since the Census date.
+The change is inferred from AreaSearch's resident population estimate of 8,909 following examination of ABS's latest ERP data release in June 2024 and additional 58 validated new addresses since the Census date.
 This level of population equates to a density ratio of 702 persons per square kilometer.
-Derrimut's growth rate of 4.0% since the 2021 census exceeded that of its SA3 area at 2.5%.
-Population growth was primarily driven by overseas migration, contributing approximately 64.0% of overall population gains during recent periods.
+Derrimut's growth rate of 4.0% since the 2021 census exceeded the SA3 area's 2.6%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-A significant population increase is forecasted for the Derrimut statistical area (Lv2), with an expected increase of 2,303 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 24.6% over the 17 years.
+Future trends forecast a significant population increase, with the suburb expected to increase by 2,303 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.6% in total over the 17 years.

 Frequently Asked Questions - Population